 2. Describe the remedies the State has or will put in place in the event that Medicaid beneficiary utilization falls below the utilization standards described above.

-The Department will issue a CAP to any provider agency that falls below the beneficiary utilization standards outlined in the above, in the provider solicitation, or is noncompliant with Department regulations and policies.
+The Department will issue a CAP to any SPA that falls below the utilization standards outlined in the Provider Solicitation or is noncompliant with the Department's program regulations and policies.

 Part III: Quality